KTB2025/Bricken-Online-GEOG676-Fall2025/Lab06/README.md

    - Output Folder
    - Output Project Name
 5. **Run**
    - Watch the **step progressor** messages update through each stage.
-A new **.aprx** copy is created in your output folder.
+   - A new **.aprx** copy is created in your output folder.

 ---

 ## Expected Output
-- A **new .aprx** saved to your output folder, in which the target layer has a **Graduated Colors** renderer using the chosen field, break count, and color ramp.
+- A **new .aprx** saved to your output folder, in which the target layer has a **Graduated Colors** renderer using the chosen feature layer, break count, and color ramp.
 - The current map view (live layer) is also updated when possible so you can see changes immediately.

 ---